syncfusion-content/blazor-docs/blazor/message/customization.md

 # Customization

-The Message can also be customized with its content positions and it appearance.
+The Message component allows you to customize the content display positions and its appearance.
+This section explains the details about changing the content alignments and border styles for messages.

 ## Content alignment

-The Message content has an different types of alignments such as **Left**, **Right** and **Center**.
-By default, the message content is aligned to the left.
-If the user wants to align the content in **Center** or **Right** for their readability, it can be achieved through the `ContentAlignment` property.
+Normally, the message content is aligned to the **left**.
+The Message component allows to align the message content in **center** or **right** through the `ContentAlignment` property.

 The following example demonstrates the message with different content alignments.